Knute Hill: Political career

-Running as a Farmer-Labor Party candidate in 1924 Hill unsuccessfully contested the 4th congressional district seat in Washington.
-He received over 13 percent of the votes cast.
+Running as a Farmer-Labor Party candidate in 1920 and 1924, Hill unsuccessfully contested Washington's 4th congressional district.
+He received over 17% of the vote in the first race, and roughly 13% in the second.

 Hill served as a member of the Washington State House of Representatives from 1927 until 1933.
 Hill was elected as a Democrat to the Seventy-third and to the four succeeding Congresses.
 He represented the State of Washington's 4th congressional district from March 4, 1933 – January 3, 1943.
 He was an unsuccessful candidate for reelection in 1942 to the Seventy-eighth Congress.

 Hill was Superintendent of the Uintah-Ouray Indian agency at Fort Duchesne, Utah from 1943 until his resignation on March 31, 1944.
 Hill was a radio commentator in Spokane, Washington from 1944 to 1946.
 He was an unsuccessful Independent Progressive candidate for election in 1946 to the Eightieth Congress.
+He was a delegate to the 1948 Progressive National Convention.
 Hill served as a consulting appraiser and information clerk in the Bureau of Reclamation, Columbia Basin Project, Ephrata, Washington, from March 1949 until his retirement in 1951.